andrefrua/FullYearCalendar_v2/HOMEWORK.md

 TPC:
   - Check CSS custom to be able to override them without issues
   - BEM - Methodology - CSS
-  - Renaming the variables on the Calendar, VM, check the links on slack.

   - Make some validations, for example, missing public arguments that are required.
   - remove getters / setters where not necessary, for example calendar
   - Change Documentation object types to the actual object types.
 Use Alias instead of name in the JS Doc